-6. Locate the jack notch on the frame next to the door closest to the tire you are changing, then place the jack on the frame rail directly behind the notch.
-Turn the jack handle clockwise until the wheel is completely off the ground.
+- Locate the jack locator mark (B) on the body (C) near the tire you are changing, then place the jack (D) under the frame (A) of the vehicle aligning it with the mark (B). - Position the jack according to the following guides and turn the jack handle clockwise until the wheel is completely off the ground.

-To lessen the risk of personal injury, do not put any part of your body under the vehicle while changing a tire.
+To lessen risk of personnal injury, do not put any part of your body under the vehicle while changing a tire.
 Do not start the engine when your vehicle is on the jack.
-The jack is only meant for changing the tire.
+The jack is ONLY meant for changing the tire.